dcosson/dotfiles/README.md

 ### Usage

-NB: Note that in gitconfig, my username is set.
-So you'll want to change that to you or all your commits will have my name.
-Other than that, there's nothing personally tied to me.
+There's nothing personally tied to me (user name, email, etc.) so these dotfiles can be forked and re-used for you as-is.
+The install script has an interactive step to set personal global git variables like name and email.

-`install.sh` - symlinks all dotfiles into place, and sets up your global git config.
+`install.sh` - symlinks all dotfiles into place, and interactively sets up your global git config.

 `configure_osx_preferences.sh` - configures system preferences in a more developer-friendly way (things like fast key repeat, less annoying menu bar, Finder options, no time machine, etc.)